London at a Glance

-Working in London: Current Economic Situation
+Current Economic Situation in London

 There are probably more highly skilled workers among all the people working in London than in any other European city, which attracts a big investment community in return.
 The city prides itself on its commercial dominance, openness and entrepreneurialism.
 Entrepreneurial skills are indeed much in demand in an economy which places such great value on innovation and creativity.

-Working in London: Fields of Employment
+Fields of Employment

 With its focus on biotechnology and life sciences and its many renowned universities, the city provides an excellent location for world-class research.
 Scientists, medical professionals, engineers, scholars, and researchers from all fields working in London enjoy the city´s intellectually challenging climate.

-There are plenty of resources for people who consider working in London.
+There are plenty of resources for people who are considering working in London.
 If you have already been working in London for a while, you may have already built your own professional network, consisting of valuable contacts in your industry and other expats.
 You should make sure to use this network if you are looking to change your employer or to help your spouse start working in London.